pamelamccormacksn-hub/ai-agents-for-beginners/00-course-setup/README.md

 git sparse-checkout set 00-course-setup 01-intro-to-ai-agents
 ```

-After cloning and verifying the files, if you only need files and want to free space (no git history), please delete the repository metadata (💀irreversible — you won't be able to git pull later on).
+After cloning and verifying the files, if you only need files and want to free space (no git history), please delete the repository metadata (💀irreversible — you will lose all Git functionality: no commits, pulls, pushes, or history access).

 For Linux/macOS:

 ```bash
 rm -rf .git
 ```

 For Windows:

 ```powershell
 Remove-Item -Recurse -Force .git
 ```